Izvestia Moskovskogo Soveta Rabochikh Deputatov: 1905 editions

 From 7 (20) until 12 (25) December 1905, six issues were published, with 5,000–10,000 copies of each.
 It contained resolutions of the Moscow soviet of workers' deputies and of trade unions as well as articles materials concerning the uprisings both in Moscow and across the Russian Empire.
 Many of the short articles, notices, and appeals were written by workers.
 On 7 December, a general strike shut down all the other newspapers published in Moscow.

+1917 editions

+On 5th March 1917 an account was published of the meeting of the Moscow Council of Workers' Deputies.